17 Surprising Things That Are Damaging Your Eyes

 It pays to invest in high quality shades.
 "Some sunglasses might appear to have dark lenses, but they don't provide enough UV protection," explains Ezekiel.
 "Good quality sunglasses have superior UV protection, and the ultimate protection for your eyes comes from polarized sunglasses."

 The only thing worse than wearing cheap sunglasses is wearing no sunglasses at all.
 Even in the winter, Ezekiel explains that "exposing your eyes to UV light without protection may lead to a pterygium [a growth on the cornea], eyelid cancers, or cataracts.
 The more frequently you head outside without sunglasses, the more likely you are to encounter long-term issues."

-There's a reason why your eyes feel so itchy whenever you fly.
-Not only is the same air recirculating on an airplane, but "those directed air vents can dry your eyes out before you get to your final destination," notes Melissa Toyos, a Nashville-based ophthalmologist.
+Do your eyes feel itchy whenever you fly?
+There's a reason.
+Not only is the same air recirculating on an airplane, but "those directed air vents can dry your eyes out before you get to your final destination," says Toyos.
 Sleeping on the plane with an eye mask can reduce the risk of dry eyes.

 Eating an unbalanced diet

 In serious cases, a poor diet or a lack of certain nutrients can lead to vision problems.
 For instance, "vegans should take vitamins to prevent B-12 deficiency blindness," says Howard R. Krauss, MD, a surgical neuro-ophthalmologist at Providence Saint John's Health Center in California.

 Krauss also notes that "excessive alcohol intake" and "[certain] medical conditions" can "reduce vitamin absorption" and, in turn, potentially cause blindness.